Red-bellied piranha: Distribution and habitat

-The red-bellied piranha is distributed widely throughout the South American continent and is found in the Neotropical rivers of Argentina, Brazil, Bolivia, Colombia, Ecuador, Guyana, Paraguay, Peru, Uruguay, and Venezuela.
+The red-bellied piranha is distributed widely throughout the South American continent and is found in the Neotropical rivers of Argentina, Brazil, Bolivia, Colombia, Ecuador, Guyana, Suriname, Paraguay, Peru, Uruguay, and Venezuela.
 They live in the warm freshwater drainages of several major rivers including the Amazon, Paraguay, Paraná, and Essequibo, as well as numerous smaller systems.

 They can live in waters that are between 15 and 35 C but are able to survive temperatures as low as 10 C for a period.
 They are mainly found in whitewater, but have also been recorded in blackwater and clearwater.
 The red-bellied piranha live in major rivers, streams, lakes (such as oxbows and artificial lakes formed by dams), floodplains, and flooded forests.
 They were introduced to China, probably by the aquarium trade.
 First detected in 1990 they have since become invasive in the country.

 No piranha is found in the United States including this one.
 In 1998 a single specimen was found in a lake in a golf course in Simi Valley, Ventura County, California.
 California and Washington prohibit P. nattereri and encourage surveillance to prevent its introduction.